Silenthal/PetitMIDI/README.md

 Notes can also be dotted by adding a period.
 For example, `C4.` represents
 a C, as a 3/8 note.

+`N`
+This plus a number specifies the exact note played, where `N60` represents
+middle C and each number up or down represents a single half step.
+The length of this note is determined by the channel default, and can't be dotted.

 `R`
 This represents a rest, where no music is played.
 This rest can have its
 length adjusted, and can be dotted like a regular note.